 Internationally the airline is expanding.
 China Eastern Airlines has a particularly well-developed network to Japan, with flights to a dozen cities, and also excellent connections to half a dozen cities in Korea.
 The airline flies to several key European cities, including London, Paris, Frankfurt, and Rome.
 There are also flights to Melbourne and Sydney and New York and LA.

-Booking and website
+Booking and Website

-The airline has done much to improve the look and functionality of its website and booking tickets is simple and straightforward.
+The airline has done much to improve the look and functionality of its website and booking tickets are simple and straightforward.
 English language is available and prices are given across several days allowing you to compare the cheapest fare.
 Rules and regulations of tickets are clearly displayed and well explained and there are regular fare promotions.

 You can also book China Eastern tickets from most major travel agents and through online travel portals such as Zuji.